briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 ```

 **charts:** Charts that this chart depends on.
 You can define the **dependencies** in `Chart.yaml`</br>
-**Chart.yaml:** Information about your chart</br>
+**Chart.yaml:** Information about our chart</br>
 **templates:** All template manifest files</br>
-**values.yaml:** The default values for your templates</br>
+**values.yaml:** The default values for our templates</br>
-You can modify this Helm Chart files as you need.
+You can modify this Helm Chart files as we need.

-## 3. Package and upload your Helm Chart
+## 3. Package and upload our Helm Chart

-You need to package your Helm Chart into `tgz` file and upload to the Github.
+You need to package our Helm Chart into `tgz` file and upload to the Github.

 ```dos
 helm package test-service